 Welcome to the Innu Spelling Guide.
-You’ll find all kinds of information on Innu spelling to help you write in the Innu language, regardless of which dialect you speak or are interested in.
+Here you’ll find information about Innu spelling that will help you write in any dialect of Innu.

-The Innu alphabet is comprised of 11 letters, 4 vowels and 7 consonants:
+The Innu alphabet is made up of 11 letters, 4 vowels and 7 consonants:

 The letter n represents both n and the sound l, which we hear in the Pessamit and Piekuakamit (Mashteuiatsh) dialects.
-The l can be indicated by putting an accent on the n : ń, but it’s not mandatory in standardized spelling.
+The l can be indicated by putting an accent on the n : ń, but this isn’t necessary in the standard spelling.

 |amisseiakamipanitau (amisseiakamipańitau)||s/he mixes, blends something (liquid) by stirring it|

-There are two forms for the letter u : the normal size and the exponent u: u, which we only find at the end of a word.
+The letter u has two forms: the normal size and the exponent u: u, which only occurs at the end of a word.

 |kashteuakamu||it (liquid) is black|